chef-boneyard/chef-jenkins-plugin/README.md

 ## Setting up your cookbook

 As mentioned in the prerequisites there are three files you will need to checkin to the root of your cookbook.
-The Dockerfile and Jenkinsfile can be used as is but you'll want to customize the .kitchen.docker.yml for the platforms and suites your cookbook uses.
+The Dockerfile and Jenkinsfile can be used as is but you'll want to rename the dot-kitchen.docker.yml tp .kitchen.doecker.yml and customize it for the platforms and suites your cookbook uses.

 ## Creating the Cookbook Pipeline